BioinfoNet/LowCostOpenAccess/README.md

 ## How to Contribute
 Thank you for your interest in the project.
-Kindly read the [data entry guidelines](https://github.com/BioinfoNet/Openaccess-Options/blob/master/Data-Entry-Guidelines.md) for creating this resource.
+Kindly read the [CONTRIBUTING:data entry guidelines](https://github.com/BioinfoNet/LowCostOpenAccess/blob/master/CONTRIBUTING.md) for creating this resource.
 Here are some of the ways you can contribute to this resource:
 - Review the resource table
 - Suggest some of the publishers who provide waivers (Open an issue or send us a pull request)
 - Provide suggestions on formatting
 - Share this resource

 Etherpad link for collaborative note taking: https://public.etherpad-mozilla.org/p/2018-openaccess